 The jungles in the western Terai of Suklaphanta is home to the swamp deer while Bardia is home to the endangered black buck.
 The Karnali and Narayani rivers are home to the freshwater dolphins.

 The Himalayan region is home to the shy snow leopard and the red panda.
 The shy red pandas are found in the Langtang and Kanchenjunga regions.
 The yak, blue sheep, musk deer, pika, and Himalayan Tahr, are some other mammals that live in the high altitude areas.

 Otters have been found in the Rara region in the North West region, and Dhopatan Hunting reserve is the home to the Blue Sheep and Himalayan Tahr.

 There are two indigenous species of crocodiles in Nepal: The gharial with its narrow snout is a fish eater and the omnivorous marsh mugger which eats anything it catches.
 The gharial has been brought back from extinction by a very successful breeding project.
 Cobras, vipers, Indian python, and kraits are some of the snakes along with turtles and monitor lizards are also found in Nepal.

 More than 850 species of birds have been recorded in Nepal.
 Half of these bird species can be seen in and around Kathmandu valley itself.
 The surrounding hills around the valley such as Nagarjun, Godavari, and Phulchowki are popular areas of ornithologists.

 Nepal has several National Parks such as Chitwan, Bardia, Shuklaphanta that offers wildlife safaris.
-Chitwan is the best known of the National parks, and there are guest house, hotels, and resorts of all standards to cater for wildlife enthusiasts from all walks of life.
+Chitwan is the best known of the National parks, and there are guest houses, hotels, and resorts of all standards to cater for wildlife enthusiasts from all walks of life.